 When chosen wisely, carbohydrates are a crucial part of a well-rounded, healthy diet and are the brain’s preferred source of fuel.
 Whole food complex carbs are best — some great options to include in your healthy pantry include:

 - Brown rice

-Heads up—while things like sugary cereals, white bagels, bread, and pop-tarts all contain carbs, these are simple carbs and are best avoided.
+Heads up — not all carbs are created equal!
+While things like sugary cereals, white bagels, and bread all contain carbs, these foods offer little nutritional value and can spike your blood sugar, among other things.
+These are simple carbs and are best avoided!

 Healthy Fats and Treats

 A healthy pantry doesn’t have to be devoid of all treats!
 Healthy fats deserve a spot in your kitchen — the same goes for treats!
 It’s all about eating mindfully, making healthy choices, and balancing your plate.

 Since fats are calorically dense, they add rich flavor to meals while keeping us full and satisfied with just a small serving.

 Delicious, healthy options to have on hand include:

 - Unsalted and oil-free nuts (such as almonds, cashews, walnuts, and brazil nuts)